IDouble/Cat-Face-Detector-with-OpenCV-and-JavaFX/README.md

 ## 👥 Examples (Images) 👥

 The Face Detecting capabilities of **OpenCV (Open Source Computer Vision)** are working very well.</br>
 It detects the faces that are detectable, when somebody doesn't look at the camera, the face isn't really detectable, but there are solutions to fix this problem.
+(Add more Patterns to search in Images as an example, but the application logically gets slower)

 ![Example Image OpenCV Face Detection](Images/Example_Image.png)

-You can see here very clearly how OpenCV works, by detecting patterns in your face.</br>
-The important Thing about this is, that it still was possible for the application to tell that there are 4 faces and not ignoring them.

 ![Example Image OpenCV Face Detection with different Faces](Images/Example_Image_different_photoshopped_faces.png)

+You can see here very clearly how **OpenCV** works, by detecting patterns in faces.</br>
+The important Thing about this is, that it still was possible for the application to tell that there are 4 faces on the picture and not ignoring them.

 # ☕️ How to import a JavaFX Application to Eclipse ☕️